aksommerville/sevensauces/README.md

 - [ ] Review shop prices.
 I just made up numbers off the cuff, no logic behind them.
 - [ ] EOD: Show money earned (and move that into stew).
 - [ ] Kitchen and shop: Create widgets for empty inventory slots.
 It's disconcerting when you have a lot of gaps.
+- [ ] Teleport shop in the village: 4 remote points but you have to reach them first.
+Once all 4 opened, you get daily income from the shop.
+- [ ] Door transitions

 ## Notes re starting over